Wright brothers: State rivalry

-The U.S. states of Ohio and North Carolina both take credit for the Wright brothers and their world-changing inventions—Ohio because the brothers developed and built their designs in Dayton, and North Carolina because Kitty Hawk was the site of the Wrights' first powered flight.
-With a spirit of friendly rivalry, Ohio adopted the slogan "Birthplace of Aviation" (later "Birthplace of Aviation Pioneers", recognizing not only the Wrights, but also astronauts John Glenn and Neil Armstrong, both Ohio natives).
+The U.S. states of Ohio and North Carolina both take credit for the Wright brothers and their world-changing inventions—Ohio because the brothers developed and designed their plane in Dayton, and North Carolina because Kitty Hawk was the site of the Wrights' first powered flight.
+With a spirit of friendly rivalry, Ohio adopted the slogan "Birthplace of Aviation" (later "Birthplace of Aviation Pioneers", honoring not only the Wrights, but also astronauts John Glenn and Neil Armstrong, both Ohio natives).
 The slogan appears on Ohio license plates.
-North Carolina uses the slogan "First in Flight" on its license plates.
+North Carolina uses the slogan "First in Flight" on its license plates, with a depiction of the Wrights' plane.

 The site of the first flights in North Carolina is preserved as Wright Brothers National Memorial, while their Ohio facilities are part of Dayton Aviation Heritage National Historical Park.
 As the positions of both states can be factually defended, and each played a significant role in the history of flight, neither state has an exclusive claim to the Wrights' accomplishment.

 Notwithstanding the competition between those two states, in 1937 the Wrights' last bicycle shop and home were moved from Dayton, Ohio to Greenfield Village in Dearborn, Michigan, where they remain.

+Commemorations

+In addition to appearing on both the front and back of the official United States pilot certification, the Wright brothers and their airplane have been commemorated on several U. S. postage stamps, including:

 Wright Brothers Field

-NASA named the first Martian take-off and landing area for the 2021 Ingenuity helicopter "Wright Brothers Field".
-Ingenuity arrived on Mars stored under the Perseverance rover as part of the Mars 2020 mission, was flown five times from Wright Brothers Field between April 19 and May 7, 2021, and was flown away from the field on its fifth flight on May 7.

-The helicopter carries a small piece of wing fabric from the 1903 Wright Flyer attached to a cable underneath its solar panel.
+NASA named the first Martian airfield for the Ingenuity helicopter "Wright Brothers Field".
+The miniature helicopter arrived on Mars on February 18, 2021, attached to the Perseverance rover.
+A small piece of wing fabric from the 1903 Wright Flyer was attached to a cable underneath Ingenuity's solar panel.
 In 1969, Neil Armstrong carried a similar Wright Flyer artifact to the Moon in the Lunar Module Eagle during Apollo 11.
+Ingenuity flew five times from Wright Brothers Field between April 19 and May 7, 2021, then departed for other areas, making a total of 72 flights.